 Students must take the A&P placement test online by clicking on the Take the A&P Placement Test link.

 When is Placement Testing Offered?

-Newly admitted students who are planning to register for Fall 2020 courses must complete all placement exams before June 1, 2020*.
+Newly admitted students who are planning to register for Fall 2023 courses must complete the first MATH Placement test by June 1, 2023*.
+Further attempts (up to 5) can be taken after the deadline.
 Enrolled students who are preparing for future terms and require testing should complete placement tests by the fifth week of the term.
 This will allow ample time for a student to review placement scores with an advisor and to make decisions prior to registration.

 *Portland-Metro students should take the placement test as soon as possible.